Why I started running

 Later when I moved to Norway, I signed up for my very first races and eventually found the direction I wanted to move into (mountain and long distance running).

-Even though I’m Australian, trail running in Australia is relatively uncharted waters for me.
-When I lived here last, I hadn’t yet developed my love of running.
+Trail running in Australia was relatively uncharted waters for me.
+But housesitting for two months near Mt Field national park continued my love of running.
 Today, running in Tasmania is like exploring a whole new world.

 First race ever in the Stavanger Marathon 10K

-Most of the time I create my own trails and explore the local area I’m in.
-I bought my first GPS for the Berghem Ultra 135K in 2019.
+Most of the time I create my own trails and explore the local area I’m living or staying in.
+I bought my first Garmin GPS for the Berghem Ultra 135K in 2019.
 Before that I plotted all my runs after a run using MapMyRun.
 I prefer to run and navigate with a map.

 Taking part in the Schwarzwald Marathon

-The last ultra I competed in was in Norway in 2019.
-The last runs I did were back in 2022.
-I used to go for runs in my local area up to Westmorland Falls, Lobster Falls, around the Meander River in Deloraine, up Higgs Track to Lady Lake Hut and back, etc.
+The last ultra I competed in was in Norway in October 2019.
+The last runs I did were back in late 2022.
+I used to go for runs up to Westmorland Falls, Lobster Falls, around the Meander River in Deloraine, up Higgs Track to Lady Lake Hut and back, etc.

 In 2022 I stopped running to give my body a bit of a break and take care of my health.
-In 2025, I plan to start up again, taking a more measured, healthier and sustainable approach to running, with the goal of running and hiking well into my 90s. :D
+In 2025, I’ve started up again, taking a more measured, healthier and sustainable approach to running, with the goal of running and hiking well into my 90s. :D

 Official trail and ultra record